nickzoic/nick.zoic.org/art/micropython-sprints-pyconau/index.md

 [Our next meeting](https://www.meetup.com/MicroPython-Meetup/events/241165971/) is just before PyConAU so we'll probably use that time to work out what to sprint on.

+If you're *not* registered for PyConAU but would like to participate in a sprint, let me know and we'll organize something after PyCon as part of the meetup group.